 How does your daughter see herself?
 How about your wife?
-I wrote about something similar last month, but this deserves more attention.
+This deserves our attention.

 There’s a fascinating video put out by Dove—aimed at women—that explores the idea, “You’re more beautiful than you think you are.”
-Before I continue, watch the video.
+Watch the video.
 (It’s really worth 6 minutes of your time.)

-I’m not in the target audience for this campaign, but as a father it was eye-opening for sure.
-I have to ask myself, If my daughter described herself for a sketch artist, how would that drawing turn out—and how would it be different if I described her?
+Although we’re not in the target audience for this campaign, as fathers it should be eye-opening.
+We should ask ourselves, If my daughter described herself for a sketch artist, how would that drawing turn out—and how would it be different if I described her?

-I’ll probably never fully understand the pressures girls and women feel in our culture related to their appearance, and how that affects their self-image.
-But a few things I know without a doubt:
+We’ll probably never fully understand the pressures girls and women feel in our culture related to their appearance, and how that affects their self-image.
+But a few things we know without a doubt:

 Physical appearance is a big deal to girls and women.
 And with the way they are portrayed in the media, they surely feel very little room to be less-than-perfect when it comes to their faces and their figures.
 And focusing on any perceived flaws impacts how they feel about themselves as people.
 None of us would want our wives or daughters to feel that way, but it’s easy to understand why they would.

-I won’t say affirming their physical appearance isn’t important.
-It is, for sure.
+Affirming their physical appearance is important, for sure.
 But we should focus even more on affirming our wives and daughters in terms of their character and what they mean to us.
 That helps to build them up inside, and fosters the kind of inner strength that helps them maintain a high self-worth no matter what other signals they’re getting from the culture.
 (This is also important to remember as you seek to affirm your mother this weekend!)

 The Dove campaign is powerful and insightful … and as fathers, it should motivate us even more to help our children focus on the right things.
 Ultimately, don’t we all want our kids to learn to place less value on a person’s appearance and more on what’s inside—a person’s heart?

-We can play a big role in this area, and once again, let me point you to our ebook, 5 Things Every Child MUST Get from Dad, which goes into detail about five things your daughter needs from you, and five things your son needs.
+We can play a big role in this area, and once again, check out our ebook, 5 Things Every Child MUST Get from Dad, which goes into detail about five things your daughter needs from you, and five things your son needs.
 One section in the ebook hits today’s topic very well:

 Go ahead and compliment your daughter when she has taken care to look attractive, just as you would a son who has intentionally spent time making sure he looks handsome.
 But more important is your ability to compliment her other qualities, like emotional strength, sense of humor, loyalty, intelligence, and courage.
 Make it clear that what you love most about your daughter are her non-physical qualities, and that even without her physical features, you would still love her just as much.